Targeting Your Perfect Players

 The video game market is also changing and evolving, moving from a “device-centric era to a player-centric era powered by new technology”.
 Big players are scrabbling to build competing digital platforms which house as many games as possible, which in turn makes discoverability a major problem for game developers, trying to be found in noisy platforms against mega brands with big budgets.

 This means that marketing your game has never been more important.
 The problem is when everyone is a gamer and the market is so competitive, how do you target for the players you want and how can you ensure they are gamers that will be interested in your game.
+There are some basic rules you must need to follow to find the perfect target market for your Video Game

 So how do you ensure you target the right players?